Brac

 https://ssl.panoramio.com/photo/51807791

 Of all the anchoring spots in Croatia, those on Vis island are our favourite.
-There are 4 nice anchoring spots on the northeastern part of the island Vis.
+There are 4 nice anchoring spots on the northeastern part of Vis, the most distant island from Split in that region.
 Having to choose just one, we have decided to point out the most indented part of this side of the island – Luka Rogačić bay.
 It has two arms – Parja, which is mostly intact and protected from all winds.
 Here you can anchor at depths from 4 to 10 meters.
-The second one is Rogačić, with houses around and a bit more crowded, but it’s still quite solitary compared to bigger ports or bays on Vis.
+The second, more crowded, one is Rogačić, with houses around, but it’s still quite solitary compared to bigger ports or bays on Vis.
 Anchoring in Rogačić is at the depth of up to 6 meters.
-While there, we recommend you take a walk around the island and visit the nearby 19th-century Fort George.
+While there, we recommend you to take a walk around the island and visit the nearby 19th-century Fort George.

 VIs island anchorage